camac/dora/Readme.md

 libxslt is already installed on a Mac, so installing these binaries is not required.
 The Installation script should detect that you are using Mac, and skip that step for you.
 If you find that the Install.pl script does not detect the mac properly, then run the install script with the option *--os-mac*

-### Manual Installation

-If the *Install.pl* script fails for any reason (please report bugs!) you can still install manually

-1. Create 2 directories in your home directory
-* ~/bin
-* ~/dora
-2. Copy the dora.pl file to ~/bin/dora (no extension)
-2. (For windows only) Copy the libxslt binaries from within directories under libxslt/ to ~/bin
-2. Copy the XSL Files from xsl/ to ~/dora

 ## Requirements